 Trademark Errors: The ‘Non-Fixables’

-- Issues regarding ownership of mark: In cases, where the owner of the mark is its corporate president, but in fact, the corporation or the business owns the mark.
-Then, the applicant or the corporate owner will no longer be the owner of the mark since there is no inconsistency in the original application between the owner name and the entity type.
+- Issues regarding ownership of mark: In cases, where the owner of the trademark is its corporate president, but in fact, the corporation or the business owns the trademark.
+Then, the applicant or the corporate owner will no longer be the owner of the trademark since there is no inconsistency in the original application between the owner name and the entity type.

-- Issues in name of Predecessor: When the application was originally filed in name of an entity, and before filing it is assigned to some other entity, then, in that case, the actual owner of the mark will be the second entity after which the mark is filed.
+- Issues in the name of Predecessor: When the application was originally filed in the name of an entity, and before submitting it is assigned to some other object, then, in that case, the actual owner of the mark will be the second entity after which the trademark is filed.

-- Issues in Joint Venture Files: Once the application is filed in the name of a joint venture and the mark is owned by the joint venture at the time of filing, then the applicant’s name cannot be amended.
+- Issues in Joint Venture Files: Once the application is filed in the name of a joint venture and joint venture owns the mark at the time of filing, then the applicant’s name cannot be amended.

-- Issues regarding Sister Corporation: Once the mark is filed in the name of any sister corporation, even though it is primarily owned by its main corporation before filing, then the owner of the mark will not be changed.
+- Issues regarding Sister Corporation: Once the mark is filed in the name of any sister corporation, even though its main corporation primarily owns it before filing, then the owner of the trademark will not be changed.